ROHIT12311926/razorai-commerce/README.md

 # ✨ Features

-RazorAI's capabilities are divided into six categories so it's easy to understand what the platform provides today and where it can go next.
+RazorAI's capabilities are organized by their role in the overall platform.

 ---

-## ⭐ Must-Have Features
+# ⭐ Must-Have Features

-The core experience that makes RazorAI an AI-powered shopping platform.
+The core features that power the AI shopping experience.

 ### 🤖 Conversational Shopping Agent

-Users interact with the store using natural language instead of traditional e-commerce navigation.
+Users can interact with the store using natural language instead of traditional e-commerce navigation.

 ```text
 "I want a mouse"